Genji: Dawn of the Samurai: Plot

 The story follows the adventures of Minamoto Yoshitsune as he descends from his mountain retreat and eventually embraces a quest to defeat the Taira clan, thereby avenging his father.
 Early in his journey, he meets the Tamayoribito clan, led by Kiichi Hogen and his daughter Minazuru, who are the guardians of the Amahagane (天鋼) – stones of power that allow select individuals to release magical powers known as kamui (神威).

 Reception

-The game received above-average reviews according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it all four eights, for a total of 32 out of 40.
 GamePro gave a favorable review to the game, commending its gameplay and graphics, and called it a great adventure game that captivates the players from start to finish.
 (Note: GamePro gave the game two 4.5/5 scores for graphics and fun factor, 5/5 for sound, and 4/5 for control.)